Copying a content item

 • The status of the copy is Draft.

-• If you copied the item from a different site, the following settings are removed in the copy:
+For content copied from a partner website, the following site-specific settings are removed in the copy:

 • Authors